-In case of an influenza outbreak, Ebola outbreak, or something like novel coronavirus, one important piece of personal protection might also seem like the least obvious: a proper respirator.
+In case of an influenza outbreak, Avian Influenza or Bird Flu, TB, SARS, Ebola and Small Pox or something like novel coronavirus, one important piece of personal protection might also seem like the least obvious: a proper respirator.

 N95 masks are an essential supply during many disasters as dust and other contaminants may be in the air.
 In a pandemic it will be common for people to wear masks in public for several weeks.
 Facilities may bar entry to those not wearing a mask.

 To work as expected, an N95 respirator requires a proper fit to your face.
 Generally, to check for proper fit, you should put on your respirator and adjust the straps so that the respirator fits tightly but comfortably to your face.
 An adjustable nose-piece and inner foam provide a custom seal for different facial sizes.
 Having a good seal is critical for effective mask use.
+Seal is so important that OSHA requires fit testing of all respirators used in the occupational setting.
 For information on proper fit, refer to the manufacturer’s instructions.

 FDA has cleared the following N95 respirators for use by the general public in public health medical emergencies:

 - 3M™ Particulate Respirator 8670F

 All FDA-cleared N95 respirators are labeled as “single use”, disposable devices.
 If your respirator is damaged or soiled, or if breathing becomes difficult, you should remove the respirator, discard it properly, and replace it with a new one.

 While N95 masks are best, many experts are skeptical in regards to the effectiveness of surgical masks and cloth masks worn by the public in protecting wearers from airborne viruses.